vzijden/functional-coding-dojo/readme.md

       Minimise the standard deviation of skill between players It's OK to make smaller, more balanced games if enough hosts are available

+### Story 3 - Friends play together

+    As a server
+    When I form teams
+    Then players who are partied together should be in the same Game